1998 United States Capitol shooting: Shooting

 Upon hearing the gunfire, Detective Gibson, who was in plain clothes, told the office staff to hide under their desks.
-Weston entered the office and quickly shot Gibson.
+Weston entered the office and quickly shot Gibson once in the chest.
 Mortally wounded, Gibson returned fire, shooting Weston four times.
 Two other officers arrested Weston in the same office.
 Senator Bill Frist, a heart surgeon who had been presiding on the Senate floor just before the shooting, resuscitated the gunman and accompanied him to D.C.
 General Hospital.

-Angela Dickerson, a tourist, was grazed on her face and shoulder by shrapnel from a marble wall, as McMillan's rounds impacted on the wall while he was attempting to hit the fleeing Weston.
+Angela Dickerson, a tourist, was grazed on her face and shoulder by shrapnel from a marble wall as McMillan's rounds impacted the wall while he was attempting to hit the fleeing Weston.
 She was treated for her injuries and released.